sarobinson2011/nft_demo/README.md

   --> it's the metadata that's the problem??

-3. Try using LooksRare instead of Opensea, in the viewing bit?

-re-assemble it
+3. Looks Rare didn't make a difference - try the metadata